Amir Bhatia, Baron Bhatia: Background

-An Ismaili Muslim born in East Africa, Bhatia was educated in schools in Tanzania and India.
-He is married to Nurbanu Amersi and has three daughters.
+An Ismaili Muslim born in East Africa, Bhatia was educated at The Scindia School and passed out in 1948.
+He was married to Nurbanu Amersi and had three daughters.
 He moved to the United Kingdom in 1972.
+Lord Bhatia died on 12 January 2024, at the age of 91.

 Career

-Bhatia was chairman and managing director of Forbes Campbell International Ltd between 1980 and 2001.
+Bhatia was chairman and managing director of Forbes Campbell International Ltd. between 1980 and 2001.
 He was the co-founder of the Ethnic Minority Foundation and its chair until 2009, and also helped establish the Council of Ethnic Minority Voluntary Sector Organisations (CEMVO).
-He is additionally a former trustee of various charitable organisations, including the National Lottery Charities Board and Oxfam, serving as chairman of Oxfam Trading.
+He was additionally a former trustee of various charitable organisations, including the National Lottery Charities Board and Oxfam, serving as chairman of Oxfam Trading.

 In 2006 he was the chair of the British Edutrust foundation, the organisation planning to sponsor Rhodesway School.
 He stepped down from the post in March 2009.

 Honours

 Bhatia was appointed an Officer of the Order of the British Empire (OBE) in the 1997 Birthday Honours.
 On 5 June 2001, he was created a life peer as Baron Bhatia, of Hampton in the London Borough of Richmond upon Thames, one of the first 'people's peers'.
 He took his seat in the House of Lords as a crossbencher.

 In 2003 Lord Bhatia received the Beacon Fellowship Prize for his leadership role in countering social deprivation and exclusion in the UK and internationally.